herraa1/JFF-TMSHAT/README.md

 The TMSRGBCustom TMSHAT Build1 has been successfully designed, built and tested (as of Sep 11th, 2025).
 It has been successfully tested for RGB output on the modified JFF mainboard 1.1b-TMSHAT Build1 with both a TMS9929A NL (50Hz) and a TMS9928AN (60Hz).

 The TMSRGBv2 TMSHAT Build1 has been successfully designed, built and tested (as of Oct 11th, 2025).
-It has been successfully tested for RGB output on the modified JFF mainboard 1.1b-TMSHAT Build1 with a TMS9928AN (60Hz) for now, but the TMS9929A NL (50Hz) is expected to work too as with the TMSRGBCustom.
+It has been successfully tested for RGB output on the modified JFF mainboard 1.1b-TMSHAT Build1 with a TMS9928AN (60Hz) and a TMS9929A NL (50Hz).

 > [!WARNING]
 >